 “If you’re taking the time to work out and get physical activity in and manage your health, adding a bunch of sugar is not going to do anything to support your hard work,” she says.

-For a pre-workout smoothie that is going to not only sustain you through a solid workout but also gives you an extra boost of energy, Cording encourages you first figure how much time you are giving yourself between drinking the smoothie and heading to the gym.
+For pre workout smoothies that are going to not only sustain you through a solid workout but also give you an extra boost of energy, Cording encourages you first figure how much time you are giving yourself between drinking the smoothie and heading to the gym.

 If you are guzzling your smoothie and heading to the gym right after, you should opt for a lighter smoothie that will give you the boost of energy and substance that you need, but will not weigh you down.